lessor/lessor/docs/getting-started.md

 To install Lessor in a Kubernetes cluster, you'll need:

-- A Kubernetes cluster which supports Service objects of type LoadBalancer ([GKE](https://cloud.google.com/kubernetes-engine/), [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/#quickstart), etc.)
-- `kubectl` configured with admin access to your cluster
+- `kubectl` configured with admin access to a Kubernetes cluster
-- The `lessor` CLI tool (optional)

-With your `kubectl` context configured to use your cluster, you can use the `lessor` CLI to "adopt" a cluster:
+With your `kubectl` context configured to use your cluster, run the following from the root of the repository to install the Lessor components:

 ```
-kubectl apply -f ./example/install.yaml
+kubectl apply -f ./lessor.yaml
 ```

 ## Verifying The Installation

 Ensure the Kubernetes pods for the following Deployments are deployed and all containers are up and running:

-- lessor-controller
+- `lessor-controller`

 ```
 kubectl get pods -n lessor-system